nhsuk/manage-vaccinations-in-schools/README.md

 ```

 Clients in the INT environment can be configured via CIS2 Connection Manager,
-please contact other organisation members to get the details for that.
+please contact other team members to get the details for that.
 Mavis can
 use either a client secret or a private key JWT when authenticating requests to
 CIS2, these are configured via the Connection Manager.